Aulus Caecina Severus: Later career

 Taking his place in the Senate, Caecina put forward a motion in 20 AD that an altar be erected to the goddess of vengeance giving thanks for what was termed the righteous death of Gnaeus Calpurnius Piso, who was widely believed to be responsible for the death of Germanicus in 19 AD.
 The emperor Tiberius vetoed the motion.
 In 21 AD Caecina moved another motion in the Senate during a debate over the post of proconsular governor of Africa, this time to prohibit the governors of provinces taking their wives with them when they began their term in office.
 His speech was frequently interrupted by other senators, who observed that this was not the point of the current debate, and that Caecina was not qualified to act in the role of censor in such a matter.
 His motion was opposed by Marcus Valerius Messalla Messallinus and Drusus Julius Caesar, after which it failed to be carried.

 Family

-Caecina was married and had six children; they included Aulus Caecina Largus, suffect consul in 13.
+Caecina was married and had six children.
+His brother was Gaius Caecina Largus, suffect consul in 13.